Last updated 7.24.25. (G)

 We predict that between 2025 and 2031, the frequency of many climate change consequences will come close to doubling.

-Between 2025 and 2031, the severity of these consequences will rise dramatically, and in many cases, it will come close to reaching double the previous severity.
+The severity of these consequences is expected to rise dramatically between 2025 and 2031, and in many cases, it will be nearly double its previous severity.

 Here are the major climate change consequences to watch from 2026 to 2031, many of which will also be dramatically increasing in frequency, severity, and scale: